senecajs/seneca-entity-cache/README.md

 Node process.
 Data entities are given transient version numbers, and these are used to synchronize the hot cache with memcached.

-This is plays nicely with multiple memcached instances, and allows Seneca apps to scale.
+This plays nicely with multiple memcached instances, and allows Seneca apps to scale.

 (See <a href="http://www.amazon.com/Beginning-Mobile-Application-Development-Cloud/dp/1118034694">chapter 8 of my book for details</a>, or read <i><a href="http://37signals.com/svn/posts/3113-how-key-based-cache-expiration-works">How key-based cache expiration works</a></i>)